 The shortcode is useful if you only want to translate specific posts or pages and not your entire site (i.e. just don’t enable the toolbar, floating widget, or sidebar widget) …

 (Translate specific posts or pages using the shortcode)

 Fine-tune the plugin settings until you are happy with how the translation features display on your site.

 To learn more about this plugin, visit the plugin site here: Google Language Translator

 To learn more about using WordPress in other languages, see the tutorial below:

 Congratulations!
 Now you know how to add a simple and free WordPress plugin that will allow your visitors to easily translate and instantly view the content on your site in over 100 different languages.

-Was this tutorial useful?
+Did you enjoy this post?
 If so, please consider using the share buttons below and share this page with anyone thinking of starting their own business online.